JOURNAL OF APPLIED TREKNOLOGY

 Technical Requirements

 Please understand that we won't spend many hours to prepare every single submission, or get back to you to discuss every single detail that may not be not clear.
-As a general rule of thumb, the more consistent your submission is and the less annotations and additional requests you have, the more likely and the sooner it will be posted.
-If you send supplemental text, we ask you to fill out the complete form again because it will not be possible to keep track of all of your e-mails.
-Also, never refer to your stuff by different names (such as alternatively the name of the class and of an individual ship).
-And if you should ever consider to change the name of your design, you have to re-submit it altogether.
-Sorry, but late changes that you deem perfectly easy and plausible are extremely fickle handle for us, even with the best data management.
+As a general rule of thumb, the more consistent your submission is and the less annotations and extra requests you have, the more likely and the sooner it will be posted.

 Legal Stuff